Why You Might think ” I Hate Computer Science” And What To Do

 Most schools offer resources like tutoring, academic advising, or mental health counseling—consider reaching out.
 Remember, it’s okay to admit you need support, and there are often people and tools available to help you succeed.

-3. Do You Need Better Support for Learning Computer Science?
+3. Do You Need Better Support to Learn Computer Science?

 Learning styles vary widely, and what works for one person may not work for another.
 A key question to consider is whether the learning model you’re using aligns with your needs: